 - You will get put in a holding cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- Firstly, you have to answer some simple questions, such as what is your legal name, street address, birthdate and an emergency contact.
+- Firstly, you have to answer some simple questions, such as what your legal name is, street address, birthdate and an emergency contact.